Forthcoming: "Global Canons in an age of Uncertainty"

 Since October 2021, Kriszta Kovács has been participating in the Feminist Judgments Project focused on Central and Eastern Europe.
 The project, supported by University College London, aims at critiquing and eventually rewriting key judicial decisions from the region.

-New SCRIPTS research project launched
+Academic Freedom SCRIPTS research project

 Since 1 September 2021, Mattias Kumm and Kriszta Kovács have been working in the SCRIPTS project "Science Friction: Patterns, Causes and Effects of Academic Freedom Contestations".
 The project combines the disciplinary perspectives of international relations and comparative politics with constitutional law to analyse, assess and explain the growing contestation of academic freedom worldwide.